JaedanC/PythonTutorial/docs/Basics.md

 assert sum_first_and_last([0.5, 0.5]) == 1
 ```

-If correct the code should not error.
+If correct, the code should not error.

 ## Exceptions